Create a Print-Rich Environment with Labels that Promote Literacy

 Since I want my kids to notice what I write, I put up only a few at a time and write more labels later.

-Avoid other text if possible
+Avoid extraneous other text

 Include other text only when relevant and not overwhelming